LAC: Avatar Compressor

 • Runtime generated: Texture has no asset path (dynamically created during build)

-• Excluded path: Texture's asset path matches a path exclusion pattern
+• Excluded by path: Texture's asset path matches a path exclusion pattern

 The preview does not update automatically.
 If settings change after generating a preview, a warning will appear prompting you to click the button again to refresh.